-For Otjikoto LG domains, capping ranged from 4-6 g/t Au and for HG domains capping ranged from 5-40 g/t Au.
+For the Otjikoto LG domains, capping ranged from 4-6 g/t Au and for the HG domains capping ranged from 5-40 g/t Au.
 Down-hole composites were set at 2 m lengths.
 Otjikoto gold grade estimates are based on a combination of OK of an indicator (at 0.8-0.9 g/t Au) and OK of the HG and LG components of the indicator.
-Model validation was performed using visual and software checks and reconciliation to grade control models.
+Model validation was performed using visual and software checks and reconciliation to GC models.
 No Measured Mineral Resources were classified.
-For Otjikoto, drill spacing for Indicated Mineral Resources is nominally 25 m x 50 m and for Inferred Mineral Resources is up to 100 m x 100 m.
+For Otjikoto, drill spacing for Indicated Mineral Resources is nominally 25×50 m and for Inferred Mineral Resources is up to 100×100 m.